vikchupak/AWS/services/kms/kms.md

     - The encrypted file
     - The encrypted DEK (stored as metadata with the file)
   - The client/server sends the encrypted DEK to KMS
-  - KMS "asks" HSM to decrypt the encrypted DEK using the KMS key
+  - KMS processes the request
-    - The encrypted DEK contains metadata that identifies KMS key to use for decrypt
+    - The encrypted DEK contains metadata identifying the KMS key (CMK) used
+    - KMS locates the logical KMS key
+    - The logical KMS key references the key material stored in HSM
+    - KMS instructs the HSM to decrypt the encrypted DEK
-    - The HSM decrypts the encrypted DEK using the KMS key
+    - The HSM uses the key material to decrypt it
-    - The plaintext DEK is returned temporarily to the client/server
+    - The plaintext DEK is returned temporarily to the client/server.
   - The client/server
     - Uses the plaintext DEK to decrypt the file
     - Removes the plaintext DEK from memory after decryption